2023 Hearts and Minds Lab

 Sydney Levasseur-Puhach

 Sydney was born and raised in Winnipeg, Manitoba.
 She is Anishinaabe and a member of Sandy Bay First Nation.
-Sydney completed her Bachelor of Arts with Honours in Psychology in 2021 and is currently a Masters Student in the Clinical Psychology program at the University of Manitoba.
+Sydney completed her Bachelor of Arts with Honours in Psychology in 2021 and is currently a PhD Student in the Clinical Psychology program at the University of Manitoba.
 Her research interests centre around Indigenous child and family wellbeing.

 Bobby McHardy